 Keep reading for data about the fields in which physicists end up working and for a detailed look at the potential career paths that are open to people with an advanced degree in physics.

 The Data Shows Career Diversity

 One study performed by the American Institute of Physics (AIP), surveyed 503 physicists about their careers working in the private sector, 10-15 years after earning their Ph.D.
 The data collected revealed a several commonalities.
 First, the vast majority of mid-career Ph.D. physicists were working in the STEM fields.
 The most common fields were physics and engineering, followed by education, computer software, and business.
 Other fields included education (non-physics), non-STEM, other STEM, computer hardware, and medicine.

 Additionally, the study found that physicists' careers in the private sector relied heavily on skills such as solving complex problems, managing projects, and writing for a technical audience.
 Across the board, the study found that the physicists felt their work was rewarding, as they found the work intellectually stimulating and challenging, and enjoyed collaborating with smart professional colleagues.

-While the possibilities are vast and varied for those holding their Ph.D. in physics, the following are examples meant to demonstrate the range of fields and careers that are available to you.
+While the possibilities are vast and varied for those graduating from physics Ph.D. programs, the following are examples meant to demonstrate the range of fields and careers that are available to you.

 Research and Development Engineer (Physics)